 With support for high definition video up to 1080i HDTV and pretty strong signal pickup, it’s an outdoor antenna suitable for anyone looking for better quality sound and imagery at a reasonable price.

-An ideal selection for those on a budget, this outdoor TV antenna from 1byone will let you pull in all the local channels with ease.
+An ideal selection for those on a budget, the outdoor 1byone 4K Double Panel HDTV Antenna will let you pull in all the local HDTV channels with ease.
 After you hook up the antenna to your television set with a coaxial cable, it begins scanning for all available stations in your area.

-One feature of note with this antenna is the multi-element, cross-phase design, which the manufacturer says is ideal for picking up signals from as far away as 80 miles.
-It was designed to stand up to the elements, even under the rough weather, so you can count on this outdoor antenna to give you many years of reliable service.
+One feature of note with this antenna is the signal booster for picking up signals from as far away as 200 miles.
+Since it was designed to stand up to the elements, even under the rough weather, so you can count on this outdoor antenna to give you many years of reliable service.

 Made with what the manufacturer bills as premium materials, the Sobetter Amplified Outdoor 150 Mile Range Digital TV Antenna picks up VHF signals from 40 to 300MHz and UHF signals that range from 470-890MHz.